Having your own money as a kid is one of the most exciting things imaginable. Even a small amount can go a long way!

 Getting set up on eBay is easy.
 They give you a step-by-step process on how to list items, take pictures and make your first few sales.
 As we are talking about making money as a kid in the UK make sure you sign up for the UK version of eBay.

 After that you can use the money however you want, but one of the best ways to invest with this money is to buy more products at a low price and continue to sell them on eBay for a profit.
+This is called ‘flipping’.

 This is a perfect side hustle for kids.
 You can go browsing in charity shops in your local town, find bargains such as cheap toys and games and then resell them for a nice profit.